eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::CustomFormsDataFolderResponse;
 use EzmaxApi::Object::CustomImportEzsigntemplatepackageRelationRequest;
 use EzmaxApi::Object::CustomNotificationsubsectiongetnotificationtestsResponse;
-use EzmaxApi::Object::CustomNotificationsubsectiongetnotificationtestsResponseAllOf;
 use EzmaxApi::Object::CustomNotificationtestgetnotificationtestsResponse;
-use EzmaxApi::Object::CustomNotificationtestgetnotificationtestsResponseAllOf;
 use EzmaxApi::Object::CustomUserResponse;
 use EzmaxApi::Object::CustomWebhookResponse;
-use EzmaxApi::Object::CustomWebhookResponseAllOf;
 use EzmaxApi::Object::CustomWebhooklogResponse;
-use EzmaxApi::Object::CustomWebhooklogResponseAllOf;
 use EzmaxApi::Object::CustomWordPositionOccurenceResponse;
 use EzmaxApi::Object::CustomWordPositionWordResponse;
 use EzmaxApi::Object::DepartmentAutocompleteElementResponse;
 use EzmaxApi::Object::DepartmentGetAutocompleteV2Response;
-use EzmaxApi::Object::DepartmentGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::DepartmentGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::DescriptionstaticResponse;
 use EzmaxApi::Object::DescriptionstaticResponseCompound;